bitnami/charts/bitnami/kube-prometheus/README.md

 ### Additional alert relabel configurations

 It is possible to inject externally managed Prometheus alert relabel configurations via a Secret by setting `prometheus.additionalAlertRelabelConfigsExternal.enabled` to `true`.
 The secret must exist in the same namespace which the kube-prometheus will be deployed into.
-Set the secret name using the parameter `prometheus.additionalAlertRelabelConfigsExternal.name`, and the key containining the additional alert relabel configuration using the `prometheus.additionalAlertRelabelConfigsExternal.key`.
+Set the secret name using the parameter `prometheus.additionalAlertRelabelConfigsExternal.name`, and the key containing the additional alert relabel configuration using the `prometheus.additionalAlertRelabelConfigsExternal.key`.
 For instance, if you created a secret named `kube-prometheus-prometheus-alert-relabel-config` and it contains a file named `additional-alert-relabel-configs.yaml`, use the parameters below:

 ```console
 prometheus.additionalAlertRelabelConfigsExternal.enabled=true